elliott-diy/PentagonPizza/README.md

 ---

 **Disclaimer:** This project is for fun and educational purposes only.
-It tracks business activity levels, not actual pizza orders, and should not be used for any official surveillance.
+It tracks business activity levels, not actual pizza orders.

 Happy pizza tracking! 🍕